-If you have questions or concerns about the privacy of your personal health information, please call Member Services (phone numbers are printed on the back cover of this booklet).
+If you have questions or concerns about the privacy of your personal health information, please call Member Services.

-You can view the most current McLaren Health Plan, Inc. "Notice of Privacy Practices" on our website at:
+You can view the most current McLaren Health Plan, Inc. "Notice of Privacy Practices" on our website at: www.mclarenhealthplan.org/medicare.